StreamingDataPlatform/code-hub/_posts/Getting Started/2020-07-14-create-flink-project-on-streaming-data-platform.md

 repo   repo.your-namespace.host.com       11.111.11.11      80     24h
 ```

-Then find and open the `hosts` files which location, depending on the operating system that you are using, is:
+If necessary, you may need to make changes to your `hosts` file.
+In order to so, find and open the `hosts` files which location, depending on the operating system that you are using, is:
 - Windows - `C:\Windows\System32\drivers\etc\hosts`
 - Linux - `/etc/hosts`